KaylaPl4yz/KaylaPl4yz/README.md

 ∆ > Im fond of Lore, and I am always up for lore cooking.
 Partially also the reason why im usually offtab

 ∆ > Any drama revolving around me and my friends?
-Do let me know, ill try and take care of it + I will take responsibility of it
+Do let me know, ill try and take care of it + I will try and take responsibility of it

-∆ > I have a 'log system', Kind of like diaries to help me remember stuff.

-∆ > I space out/Zone out from time to time, either daydreaming, imagining stuff, or just to pass time

-∆ > I have this oc myth/lore/game thingy im working on.
-Currently planning out the lore!! [ 07/30/2025 ]

 --- [ FOOTNOTE BELOW ] ---